 On June 18, 2019, the City Council passed Resolution 2019-61 approving the original conditional use application.
+Previous approvals included 6 Market Rate and 1 Affordable Unit; these are no longer being proposed.

 All conditions of the Conditional Use approval will have to be met before any building permit will be approved.